← Back to recipes

 On a floured surface, roll each ball into a thin disc, about 5 inches in diameter.

-Heat oil in a deep frying pan over medium heat.
+Heat 1 tablespoon oil, plus more for frying in a deep frying pan over medium heat.

 Once the oil is hot, carefully slide in one rolled disc at a time.